psycolulz/psycoscrape/README.md

 What Can It Gather?
 ============================
-PsycoScrape can find header information, robots.txt files, crossdomain.xml, XSS Vulnerabilities, and dns information
+PsycoScrape can find header information, WHOIS Info, robots.txt files, crossdomain.xml, XSS Vulnerabilities, and dns information

 Will There Be Changes In The Future?
 ===========================================